-The Bonds are being issued in the principal amount of \$60,610,000 pursuant to the Constitution and general laws of the State of Texas, particularly Sections 45.001 and 45.003(b)(1), Texas Education Code, as amended, Chapter 1371, Texas Government Code, as amended ("Chapter 1371"), an election held in the District on May 7, 2022 and the order adopted by the Board on June 20, 2022 (the "Bond Order").
-As permitted by Chapter 1371, the Board, in the Bond Order, delegated the authority to certain District officials (the "Pricing Officer") to execute a pricing certificate (the "Pricing Certificate") establishing the pricing terms of the Bonds (the Pricing Certificate, together with the Bond Order, are collectively referred to herein as the "Order").
-The Pricing Certificate was executed by the Pricing Officer of the District on July 13, 2022, which completed the sale of the Bonds.
-Proceeds from the sale of the Bonds will be used for the purpose of (i) the acquisition, construction, renovation, and equipment of school buildings in the District, including constructing, acquiring, renovating, and equipping facilities consisting of tennis courts, baseball and softball fields, a multipurpose facility, and to acquire any necessary sites for school facilities and (ii) paying the costs of issuing the Bonds.
+The Bonds are being issued in the principal amount of \$89,950,000 pursuant to the Constitution and general laws of the State of Texas, particularly Sections 45.001 and 45.003(b)(1), Texas Education Code, as amended, Chapter 1371, Texas Government Code, as amended ("Chapter 1371"), an election held in the District on May 6, 2023 and the order adopted by the Board on June 5, 2023 (the "Bond Order").
+As permitted by Chapter 1371, the Board, in the Bond Order, delegated the authority to certain District officials (the "Pricing Officer") to execute a pricing certificate (the "Pricing Certificate") establishing the pricing terms of the Bonds (the Pricing Certificate, and the Bond Order, are collectively referred to herein as the "Order").
+The Pricing Certificate was executed by the Pricing Officer of the District on July 13, 2023, which completed the sale of the Bonds.
+Proceeds from the sale of the Bonds will be used for the purpose of (i) constructing, acquiring and equipping school buildings in the District, a multipurpose activity center and an operations facility, and (ii) paying the costs of issuing the Bonds.
 (See "THE BONDS - Authorization and Purpose").